Editing with NvChad¶

 - Ctrl + j to go to the next line

 - Ctrl + k to go to the previous line

 Learning all the combinations takes some time but, once acquired, they will make navigation very fast.
 For example, if we want to edit the end of the next line to where the cursor is positioned we can get to the end of the current line with Ctrl + e, and then get to the next one with a Ctrl + j and already be in position to add the changes.

 Navigation in the document can also be done using the arrow keys on the keyboard, or the mouse.

 Text selection can also be done with the mouse and is very convenient, but for this chapter we will use the traditional keyboard-based method.

 If we want to copy the selection to the clipboard we will use the y key.
-If we want to delete iti, the d key.
+If we want to delete it, the d key.
 Once the operation is done, the text will no longer be highlighted.
-For an overview of all the operations that can be performed in Visual Mode you can consult the help directly from the editor with SHIFT + :help Visual-Mode.
+For an overview of all the operations that can be performed in Visual Mode you can consult the help directly from the editor with Shift + : help Visual-Mode.

 To search, the slash character / followed by the search key

 /search_key is used, which highlights all occurrences found.
 To move to the next one, the combination / + Enter is used.
 To move to the previous one ? + Enter.

 Once you're finished searching, the highlight can be removed with the command Shift + : noh (no highlight).